joergsimon/SDCND-Term1-BehaviouralCloning/writeup_template.md

 ![alt text][image1]

-####3.
-Creation of the Training Set & Training Process
+#### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded several laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]
+![driving in the center][image-center-driving]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to always steer back to the middle.
+I mostly tried to be moderate aggrassive to go back to the middle.
+These images show what a recovery looks like starting from the right side and then correcting towards the middle:

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+![start][image-recovery1]
+![middle][image-recovery2]
+![recovered][image-recovery3]

+I also drove the tracks in the other direction.
+While flipping alread can deal well with the bias towards one direction, I had the feeling that because f.e. of different sight also my driving behaviour was different (especially on track 2), so I guess it was not bad to do that.

+From all the recorded data the folloing augmentation was done:
+Beside the center image the both side images were taken withough augmentation, but the target value (steering angle) was corrected using a fixed offset.
+Additionally (again inspired by a blog post) the center image was randomly shiftet along the x axis and the steering angle was adopted to drive agains that shift.
+Like mentioned in the post this helped for stronger curves and recovery.

+All these generated images were then flipped and the angle inverted.
+This was to counter a bias towards driving into one direction only especially since track 1 would mainly go towards driving left.

+The resulting data is fet over a generator to the model.
+I tried a number of different epoch configurations, but 10 epochs was usually sufficient.